tallnhairydave/LaundryBot/README.md

 1. Check your configuration.yaml is valid, then restart HA.
 1. Create a new entities card on your lovelace dashboard for Laundrybot.
 See lovelacecardcode.txt for my code for a basic status card.
 You can of course use Sensor cards if you want a nice graph of A or W usage over time for your washing machine.

+Once you've got the data coming into HA, you can then fire off notifications etc depending on the washing machine state. :)

 I've included the STL's to print out my housing for the circuit board that holds the Wemos D1 mini, the display, and the circuit to connect to the CT Clamp.

 THIS IS DESIGNED AND BUILT TO WORK WITH A UK SINGLE PHASE 240V 3 CORE MAINS POWER CABLE, the CT Clamp goes around the LIVE core of the wire inside a junction box.